ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 permalink: /how-i-lift-my-mood-by-asking-myself-questions/
 ---

-I woke up one day, ready to work, and found out I was fired by the only client I had.
+I woke up one day, ready to work, and found out **I was fired** by the only client I had.
 I was devastated.
-I started turning things over in my head, and I was consumed by it.
-The volume got turned down on anything else.
-The world is still there, but it doesn't get through to me.
-If I try to read a book, my mind would still be on the bad things and I wouldn't comprehend what I'm reading.
+I started **turning things over in my head**, and I was consumed by it.
+The volume got turned down on everything else.
+The world was still there, but it didn't get through to me.
+I tried reading a book, but my mind was fixed on having no income I couldn't comprehend what I was reading.

-All I could do at that time is to wait for it to pass.
+All I could do at that time was to wait for it to pass.
 Then, one day, I was thrilled to discover a quick way out of these kinds of all-consuming depressions.
+I found it while reading [Awaken the Giant Within](https://www.goodreads.com/book/show/180116.Awaken_the_Giant_Within?ac=1&from_search=true&qid=YRN1pWVUkI&rank=1).
+In the book, the author describes a devastated literary attorney:
+> But on that day, he had suffered what he perceived as a devastating blow — his
+> partner had left the firm, leaving him with tremendous overhead and not many
+> ideas as to how to turn it around.

+The author asked the attorney some questions and in several minutes:
+> he resolved to set up a new office in Connecticut not five minutes from his
+> home, bring his son into the business...
+> He got so excited, he decided to immediately go and look for a new office.

-I found it while reading [book].
-In the book, Tony describes a thoroughly depressed [businessman] that has financial problems.
-Tony offered him some questions and in [5 minutes], the person was [jubilant].
-I used Tony's questions for a while, and I found these 3 I'm offering here are essential for lifting your mood.
+I used the book's questions for a while, and I found the 3 I'm offering here work best for lifting my mood.

 # 1. What am I happy about in my life now?

 ## Example
-> I'm happy about bepanthene ointment healing my skin.
+> I'm happy about ointment healing my skin.
 And it's happening only because I chose to solve the problem instead of just suffering.

 ## What good can come out of asking this